Skip to content

 Porcelain vs. Quartzite:

 Quartzite is a durable, heat-resistant natural stone but still requires sealing and ongoing maintenance.
-Porcelain delivers comparable hardness and heat resistance without the need for sealing, and its non-porous nature ensures superior stain resistance and hygiene.
+Porcelain is hard and heat-resistant.
+It does not need sealing.
+Its non-porous surface helps resist stains and keeps things clean.

 Porcelain vs. Quartz